tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

 # Database schema changes

 The `externalintegrations` table will be used to store all configuration currently stored in JSON configuration.
 This includes configuration items like `test_username` and `test_password`, which will be necessary to run a self-test from the administrative interface.

 (In theory, different libraries that use the same ILS might provide different test patrons, but in practice we generally get a single test patron.
 So I'm going to say the purpose of test_username and test_password is to verify that the connection to the ILS is working and we can speak its language, rather than to verify that each library has configured the ILS correctly.)

 An `ExternalIntegration` for an authentication mechanism has `goal=PATRON_AUTH_GOAL` and a `protocol` corresponding to the authentication technique (SIP2, Millenium Patron, Clever, etc).

-This works when there's only one library.
-Different libraries may use different authentication mechanisms.
+When there's only one library, we can use the same code we have now, but pull the AuthenticationProvider configuration from a database query rather than from the JSON config.
+However, when there's more than one library, different libraries may use different authentication mechanisms.
 Libraries that use the same authentication mechanism need to determine whether a patron who passes ILS authentication is actually a patron of _that_ library, rather than a different library on the same ILS.

-Create a new `patronauthenticationservices` table, by analogy to `adminauthenticationservices`, that looks like this:
+So after moving authentication configuration to `ExternalIntegration, we will create a new `patronauthenticationservices` table, by analogy to `adminauthenticationservices`, that looks like this:

 ```
 patronauthenticationservices